benkehoe/aws-sso-util/docs/lookup.md

 `--permission-set` can be the ARN, or the full id (everything after the first slash in the ARN) or the short id (after the last slash), or a regex to match against the permission set name.

 `--account`/`-a` can be a string that matches either the beginning or the end of the AWS account number, or a regex to match against the account name.

+You can control the field separator

+By default, the names for every principal, permission set, and target are looked up.
+To eliminate this step from the process, use `--no-lookup-names`.